 uLaw does not introduce user-lawyers to users and is in no way remunerated for any business intermediation.
 Clientele growth is exclusively up to user-lawyers and uLaw intends to facilitate this process through its services. uLaw is therefore not remunerated when users enter into contact via uLaw or its services but will invoice a fee for its services if and to the extent that services are rendered by a user to another user.

 Through its work method, uLaw allows users to address and structure all of these issues, reflecting by doing so their respective importance.
-The use of all tools proposed by uLaw is not mandatory, but it is however required to establish Milestones, as the case may be, after preliminary discussions with the client.
+The use of all tools proposed by uLaw is not mandatory, but it is however required when opening a new case on uLaw to establish Milestones, as the case may be, after preliminary discussions with the client.
 These Milestones represent the important steps of the case, the deliverable(s) and rhythm the invoicing of the related fees.
-All collaborations between users rely upon Milestones that define the deliverable, for each step of the case, the payment of the fees being conditional upon its production.
+All collaborations between users through uLaw rely upon Milestones that define the deliverable, for each step of the case, the payment of the fees being conditional upon its production.
 Visit our website for more information concerning the tools proposed by uLaw to optimally manage your case.

 Once a Milestone is reached, user-clients are notified and asked to review the statement of fees and disbursement, to verify the achievement of the Milestone and to pay the corresponding invoice.